b1ndark/project5/README.md

 ### **Future features**

-- Users will be able to view othe Users profiles (private information will be protected).
+- Users will be able to view other Users profiles (private information will be protected).
-- Create a TopTech forum where Users will be able to exchange experiences with certain products and builds, Get help from TopTech support team with any matter.
+- Create a TopTech forum where Users will be able to exchange experiences with certain products and builds, get help from TopTech support team with any matter.
 - Add product stock levels feature for a more accuracy stock of the products.
 - Add quick login feature with socials.